shazkhan2/Ruby_Challenges/04-Testing/day-01-intro-to-testing/02-objects/README.md

 ## Car
 Next, test the car class.
-Here we're going to use some of the different styles allowed by rspec - the three tests all are equivelent to one another, just differernt ways to write the same thing.
+Here we're going to use some of the different styles allowed by rspec - the three tests all are equivelent to one another, just different ways to write the same thing.

 ## Calculator
 Finally, apply what you've learned to write a spec for the calculator class.
 Use both `expect(...).to eq(...)` and